3/28 SLOW MOVEMENT Showcase & Forum vol.5

 Media Artist, Associate Prof. from Ritsumeikan Uni.

 Dr. Mochizuki is Associate Professor in College of Image Arts and Sciences at Ritsumeikan University, and Media artist.
-He research on the field of Human interface and interaction, Life/Health/Medical informatics, entertainment and game informatics, art at large.
-His marckable work is “Wheelchair DJ.” (linked blow) Studying digital media for disabilities, elderly people, and children.
+He researches on the field of Human interface and interaction, Life/Health/Medical informatics, entertainment and game informatics, art at large.
+His markable work is “Wheelchair DJ.” (linked below) Studying digital media for disabilities, elderly people, and children.

 Composer, Sound Artist